zack-bitcoin/amoveo/docs/mission_statement.md

 The more valuable cash crops gives the farmer and his family the opportunity to escape poverty.

 This is a tool we need to thrive, and no one should have the power to take it away.
-The governments can't resist the allure of restricting access to derivatives and insurance.
-They do this to give themselves and their friends an economic advantage.
-The people with access can easily outcompete everyone else economically.
-Almost any business can be significantly improved with access to these financial tools.
-Restricting access to these financial tools is part of how the elite maintain their control.

 # Derivatives are for communicating future needs

 Markets for goods is how people communicate their need for the goods right now.
 Markets for derivatives is how people communicate their needs for goods across time.
 If the price of wheat futures is high in 6 months, then farmers can know to plan their farming to provide more wheat in 6 months for when the people will need it.

-Sometimes governments outlaw some derivatives markets.
+Using derivatives we can even communicate very precise needs, such as: "If politician X is elected, then 6 months later the price of food will be 10-times higher."
+Keeping needs like this secret is unethical.
+If a disaster is coming, then we need to know ahead so we can prepare, that way less people will suffer or die.

+The current legal system outlaws almost all of these life-saving derivatives globally.
-Derivatives markets are for communicating needs.
-When they are gone, people can no longer communicate their needs.
+Without derivatives, people can not accurately communicate their future needs.
 Without derivatives the farmer doesn't know how many vegetables to plant of each variety, because he doesn't know how many vegetables people will need.

-Bribing governments to outlaw derivatives can be an effective strategy for traders.
-It makes the price of vegetables more volatile, so there are more money making opportunities for speculators.
+Without derivatives, we don't know if a politician will make decisions that result in millions of deaths.

+# Restricting access to derivatives is how the elite maintain control.

+The governments can't resist the allure of restricting access to derivatives and insurance.
+They do this to give themselves and their friends an economic advantage.
+The people with access to derivatives can easily outcompete everyone else economically.
+Almost any business can be significantly improved with access to these financial tools.
+Restricting access to these financial tools is part of how the elite maintain their control.

-# Amoveo protects basic human rights
+# Amoveo protects humanity

-Amoveo is being built to create a world where everyone has equal access to these life-sustaining tools: money and derivatives.
+Amoveo is being built to create a world where everyone has access to these life-sustaining tools: money and derivatives.
-These tools are important in much the same way access to electricity, sanitation, or clean drinking water is important.
-Without one of these basic necessities, survival becomes difficult and people start dying at younger ages.

-That is why Amoveo considers access to good currency, and access to secure financial derivatives to be unalienable human rights.

-Amoveo is technology to permanently protect these basic financial human rights for everyone.